Husseinhajghazal/React-food-delivery-app/README.md

 The Delivery Food App is a web application that allows users to order food from restaurants in their area.
 The app has the following features:

-Browse restaurants and their menus
+-Browse restaurants and their menus
-Search for restaurants by name or cuisine type
-Create an account and log in
+-Search for restaurants by name or cuisine type -Create an account and log in
-Add items to cart and place an order
+-Add items to cart and place an order
-Track order status
+-Track order status
-Rate and review restaurants
+-Rate and review restaurants

 # Technologies Used

 The Delivery Food App was built using the following technologies:

-React
+-React
-Redux Toolkit
+-Redux Toolkit
-React Router DOM
+-React Router DOM
-Reactstrap
-Bootstrap
+-Reactstrap
+-Bootstrap
-Framer Motion
+-Framer Motion
-React Slick
+-React Slick
-React Paginate
+-React Paginate
-Remixicon
+-Remixicon
-Web Vitals
+-Web Vitals
-Jest
+-Jest
-React Testing Library
+-React Testing Library

 # Link